 - Design your quantitative market study in a way that you can both measure the market and test concepts.
 A good quantitative design employs exercises in which the respondent is asked to make choices on what is important to them, and identifies the difficulty a respondent has achieving their most important outcomes.
 The design should capture the respondents’ beliefs and attitudes about the primary topic, competitive behavior, and willingness to act as desired.

 - Compile the learnings—and get the complete story.
 A well-designed market analytics study should provide you with a “causal” or prescriptive view of the market.
 These learnings should be translated into actionable implications.
 A key benefit to this approach is models that enable your team to do “what if” analyses.

 - Develop and test compelling alternatives.
-Effective market analytics should generate the potential for alternative strategies.
+Effective market analytics should generate potential for alternative strategies.
 Your team should have some hypotheses about alternatives before embarking on a market analytics study.
-Those alternatives should be tested in the qualitative phase, then designed into the quantitative study.
+Those alternatives should be tested in the qualitative phase, then incorporated into the quantitative study.
 In compiling the learnings, and gaining the multiple perceptions, you can generate analytics on each alternative and conduct risk assessments.

 - How important are our product attributes to the market and how do the major competitors (including us) perform against these attributes?

 - What benefits (outcomes) do the specifying customers in the market want, and how do they perceive their primary suppliers performing relative to those outcomes?

 - How can we distinguish between what customers say is important and how they actually behave compared to their stated importance?